-This article originally appeared on VICE UK.
-Once upon a time, long before I began selling my face for features on VICE.com, I worked other jobs.
+Once upon a time, long before I began selling my face by the acre for features on VICE dot com, I worked other jobs.
 There was one in particular that really had an impact on me: writing fake reviews on TripAdvisor.
-Restaurant owners would pay me $13, and I'd write a positive review of their place, despite never eating there.
+Restaurant owners would pay me £10 and I'd write a positive review of their place, despite never eating there.
 Over time, I became obsessed with monitoring the ratings of these businesses.
 Their fortunes would genuinely turn, and I was the catalyst.

-This convinced me that TripAdvisor was a false reality—that the meals never took place, that other people like me wrote all the reviews.
-However, they're not, of course—they're almost all completely genuine.
+This convinced me that TripAdvisor was a false reality – that the meals never took place; that the reviews were all written by other people like me.
+However, they're not, of course – they're almost all completely genuine.
 And there was one other factor that seemed impossible to fake: the restaurants themselves.
 So I moved on.

-And then, one day, sitting in the shed I live in, I had a revelation: Within the current climate of misinformation and society's willingness to believe absolute bullshit, maybe a fake restaurant is possible?
-Maybe it's the kind of place that could be a hit?
+And then, one day, sitting in the shed I live in, I had a revelation: within the current climate of misinformation, and society's willingness to believe absolute bullshit, maybe a fake restaurant is possible?
+Maybe it's exactly the kind of place that could be a hit?

 First of all, let me introduce you to my site: a shed in a south London garden.